Trout in the Classroom

 Trout Unlimited’s Trout in the Classroom (TIC) program is designed to engage school students in the rearing of trout from eggs to fry, while learning about the cold water environment and the many factors essential to trout survival.
 Eggs are obtained in the fall of the year from the PA Fish & Boat Commission (PFBC) hatcheries and shipped to participating schools across the commonwealth.

-The Doc Fritchey Chapter currently supports six TIC programs in Dauphin and Lebanon county schools, and is always interested in sponsoring additional schools in the future.
-For more information, check out www.patroutintheclassroom.org.
+The Doc Fritchey Chapter currently supports seven TIC programs in Dauphin and Lebanon county schools.
+For more information about TIC programs in Pennsylvania, check out www.patroutintheclassroom.org.

 Cyndi Camp (717-545-2460) is the chapter’s TIC coordinator.